vikramis/Sentiment-Analysis-Webapp-AWS-/README.md

 Please see the [README](https://github.com/udacity/sagemaker-deployment/tree/master/README.md) in the root directory for instructions on setting up a SageMaker notebook and downloading the project files (as well as the other notebooks).

-#Sentiment Analysis Model using SageMaker
+# Sentiment Analysis Model using SageMaker

 The notebook and Python files provided here, are complete, result in a simple web app which interacts with a deployed recurrent neural network performing sentiment analysis on movie reviews.
 This project assumes some familiarity with SageMaker, the mini-project, Sentiment Analysis using XGBoost, should provide enough background.
+Some examples of the review results of the deployed webapp can be seen below.

 <img src="Good_Review.PNG">